TICESoftware/ZKP-Swift/README.md

 \end{aligned}
 $$

-The verifier can now verify that the prover knows $a$ (or that they can find the discrete logarithm, which is assumed hard) by doing a Diffie-Hellman key exchange with the counterpart $(E_{privkey}, R)$ by calculating the following:
+The verifier can now verify that the prover knows $s$ (or that they can find the discrete logarithm, which is assumed hard) by doing a Diffie-Hellman key exchange with the counterpart $(E_{privkey}, R)$ by calculating the following:

 $$
 \begin{aligned}